bigopensky/gis-se-snippet/README.md

-# GIS-Stack-Exchange Code Snippets
+# GIS related Code Snippets Tests and  GIS-Stack-Exchange Examples

-Some code snipptes, tests and examples mostly in the GIS context to feed Q&A for [GIS Stack Exchange](https://gis.stackexchange.com/).
+The page contains some code snipptes, tests and examples mostly related to Geographic Informations Systems.
+Some of the provided code feeds
+Q&A for [GIS Stack Exchange](https://gis.stackexchange.com/).

 # Content

+## Data Directory

+## GDAL Related Raster Access using the C-API
 * [gdal-tif-cut](./gdal-tif-cut)   Example to cut georeferenced subsamples from a geotiff using plain C
-* [geo-json-perl](./geo-json-perl) Test case to query GeoJSON with GDAL and Perl.
+* [geo-json-perl](./geo-json-perl) Test case to query GeoJSON with GDAL and Perl using the C-API.
 * [gpc-transform](./gpc-transform) Build an affine transform and calculate coordinates for- and backward using GDAL and C.

+## Tests

 * [test-repro-drift](./test-repro-drift) Tests for reprojection error progression for Proj.4 using R